Vampire-js/TechRush/README.md

 ### TODO
 - [ ] UI Design in Figma
 - [ ] Making the UI in HTML, CSS
-- [ ] MIDI file support using javascript
+- [ ] Music file support in javascript
 - [ ] Music export option

 ### Features